chalbersma/persist_transaction/source_docs/setup.md

 * Setup MariaDB Schema & User

 	* Run the commands in `setup.sql`.
-Be sure to change the `persist@localhost` username to a random one of your choice.
+Be sure to change the `persist@localhost` password to a random one of your choice.

 * Setup the config file for persistent_transactions change `config.ini` be sure to set the database password